Why Orwell Matters: Reception and criticism

 Publishers Weekly wrote, "Hitchens brilliantly marshals his deep knowledge of Orwell's work.
 Fans of Orwell will enjoy Hitchens's learned and convincing defense, while those unfamiliar with Orwell may perhaps be induced to return to the source."
 George Packer of The Independent gave the book a mixed review, however, remarking, "Why Orwell Matters is presented by its publisher as a case of posthumous affinity between writers across generations, but critic and subject turn out to be mismatched, and it's the critic who suffers as a result."

 Despite praising many of Hitchens's analyses of Orwell, Packer added, "For a slender book, Why Orwell Matters is oddly unfocused and hard to get through.
 What Hitchens has to say is what a sympathetic reader of Orwell would want said.
 But he never sustains a line of thought long enough or searchingly enough to reach a truly provocative insight.
 There's no sense of a deepening engagement with the subject; one is never allowed to forget the gesticulating presence of the critic.
 The valuable reflections on Orwell keep getting interrupted by a series of asides, ripostes and thrusts into tangled little backwaters."

-Alex Lee from the Yale review of books concludes that in the end Hitchens has "proved his basic point: The modern world needs more of the clear thinking, good writing and simple ideals that Orwell stood for."
+Alex Lee from the Yale Review of Books concludes that in the end Hitchens has "proved his basic point: The modern world needs more of the clear thinking, good writing and simple ideals that Orwell stood for."
 Lee recommends that the reader go back and read some of Orwell's own books and essays: "Only by directly dealing with Orwell’s work can one comprehend his profound wisdom and his continued relevance in troubled and uncertain times."

 John Rossi, professor of history at La Salle University in Philadelphia, wrote that: "Christopher Hitchens has written one of the best books on Orwell to appear in recent years.
 I found a few mistakes but nothing serious.
 What makes it such a powerful book is that it can be read either as an introduction to Orwell and his works or as a summary insight into them.
 Quite an accomplishment and one that will convince many to take Hitchens seriously in the future."

-Statistics

-As of August 3, 2020, Why Orwell Matters ranked No. 5 in Political Literature Criticism best sellers on Amazon.com.